wjglerum/quarkus-ai-agent-workshop/step-01-introduction/README.md

 # Step 1 - Introduction

 This is the first step where we will introduce the project.
-Start by running the following command in this directory
+Start by running the following command in this directory:

 ```shell
 # Change directory to this folder